ZetcH93/IOtools/README.md

 ## Prerequisites
--Have Android Studio install on your PC
+1. Have Android Studio install on your PC
--An Android mobile device(with USB cable connected to PC) OR
+2. An Android mobile device(with USB cable connected to PC)
+4. OR
--You can also run app on emulator in Android Studio
+3. You can also run app on emulator in Android Studio

 ## Setup